growthbook/growthbook-sdk-java/README.md

  * The `evalFeature()` method evaluates a feature based on the provided parameters.
-It takes three arguments: a string representing the unique identifier of the feature, a generic class valueTypeClass that specifies the type of the result value (e.g., Integer, String, Boolean), an UserContext object, which contains attributes such as forceVariations and forceFeatureValues to provide a more flexible way of evaluating features.
+It takes three arguments: a string representing the unique identifier of the feature, a generic class valueTypeClass that specifies the type of the result value (e.g., Integer, String, Boolean), an UserContext object, which contains attributes, forceVariations and forceFeatureValues to provide a more flexible way of evaluating features.
 The method returns a FeatureResult object, which contains the evaluated result of the feature along with any additional metadata.
 ```java
 public <ValueType> FeatureResult<ValueType> evalFeature(String key, Class<ValueType> valueTypeClass, UserContext userContext);